 That was my session tonight.
 Some tears, some laughter.
 A lot of honesty.
 And a plan in place for when I go back to work next week.

 Stay tuned for next week’s Therapy Dump.

-If you feel so inclined, please donate.
+Buy Me A Coffee!!
 I provide all my writing for free because it is so necessary for us to connect – but your financial support is very appreciated and it helps allow me to continue focusing on this while still supporting my family.